OmkarHub56/OmkarHub56/README.md

 <h1 align="center">Hi there 👋, Welcome 🙏 </h1>
-<h3 align="center">I'm <b>Omkar Sapkal</b> 😁, a Android Developer form India</h3>
+<h3 align="center">I'm <b>Omkar Sapkal</b> 🙋‍♂️, a Android Developer 📱 form India</h3>

 ![alt text](https://github.com/OmkarHub56/OmkarHub56/blob/main/Android-Logo.png?raw=true)

-- #### I have always been keen to learn the behind the scenes of an Android app right from the day i played my first mobile game.
+- ### I have always been keen to learn the behind the scenes of an Android app right from the day I played my first mobile game.
-- #### I am looking for internship opportunities for the same.
+- ### I am looking for internship opportunities for the same.
-- #### We can collab as well.
-I would be more than happy to work on a particular idea together.
+- ### We can collab as well.
+I would be more than happy to work on a app together.
+- ### Connect with me on Linkedin

 .
   .